-- Old fashioned oats – this is the coarse version of oats, not instant oats.
+- Old-Fashioned Rolled Oats – this is the coarse version of oats, not instant oats.

-- Chia seeds – if you don’t like chia seeds, you can use flax meal instead, but it adds a slightly bitter flavor to the mixture, so it’s not our favorite choice.
+- Chia Seeds – if you don’t like chia seeds, you can use flaxseed meal instead, but it adds a slightly bitter flavor to the mixture, so it’s not our favorite choice.

 - Unsweetened almond milk or oat milk, or soy milk to up the protein even more.